KyleDavidsonPro/kyledavidsonpro.github.com/_posts/2019-07-21-AWS-Cognito.md

 Any request to a secure endpoint in our application expects and validates the token provided in this header.
 [Verifying a JWT](https://docs.aws.amazon.com/cognito/latest/developerguide/amazon-cognito-user-pools-using-tokens-verifying-a-jwt.html) in Cognito is well documented and straight-forward.
 We even found a node package which bundles the steps up for us called [cognito-express](https://www.npmjs.com/package/cognito-express) but we found it gave us less control around logging and health monitoring than we wanted so we wrote our own small service to carry out the validation instead.

 Cognito has given us a well documentated and flexible authentication layer with flows for sign-up, sign-in, sign-out, forgot-password, administrative invites, resets, disabling and more.
-Furthermore the [group](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-user-groups.html) functions have given us an access control layer that has held up to this day.
-The JSON web tokens have allowed us to build a secure authorisation layer with virtually no effort.
+Additionally the [group](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-user-groups.html) functions have given us a flexible approach to RBAC that when combined with the JSON web tokens have allowed us to build a secure authorisation layer with little effort.

 ## Challenges